 Remove anyone who appears to be acting strangely.
 Sometimes the act of removing them from the area is enough to bring them back to themselves, and sometimes you need to help them come back.

-Learn how to analyse your data:
+13) Learn how to correctly analyse your data:

 The more you do, the better you become at doing this, you get better at debunking what is not paranormal as well.